yennycheung/personal_website_assistant/data/nlu.md

 - That is great, thank you!
 - Thanks.
 - Thank you
+- Yo bae you great!
+- Let's work together soon!
+- Great!
+- thanks see ta

 ## intent:affirm
 - Okay
 - Sure
 - Okay.
 - Yes.
+- Sure thing!
+- Yes please!
+- Yep
+- Yes please.
+- That will be great.

 ## intent:enquire_work
 - I want to work with Yenny
 - Do you do talks?\
-- Hello My name is Lauris and I would want you to speak at my awesome conference
+- Hello My name is [Lauris](PERSON) and I would want you to speak at my awesome conference
 - Do you do talks
 - Do you do talks?
 - do you do talks